 Be aware that all projects will require personal or private financing.
 We’ll provide you with insights into the business side of filmmaking from leading professionals, and expect you to draw on this to seek the resources to complete your project.

-Students are introduced to experienced filmmaker teams who give case studies on how they developed and produced their films.
-Students will also receive coaching on pitching.
+You're introduced to experienced filmmaker teams who give case studies on how they developed and produced their films.
+You'll also receive coaching on pitching.

 The Philosophy of Film